The library is like a candy store where everything is free.

 --Jamie Ford, American writer

-NOTE: Storytime on September 15 & 16 will be held at the Michelson Museum of Art; Storytime on October 27 & 28 will be held at the Starr Family Home.
+NOTE: Storytime on October 27 & 28 will be held at the Starr Family Home.

 - Includes stories, songs, and crafts especially tailored with preschool children in mind; parents must be accompanied by children.